Note from Daniel: This is a guest post by Veronica Wallace.

-It can sometimes be difficult to discuss issues related to entitlement and gratitude with your children.
+It can sometimes be difficult to discuss issues related to entitlement and gratitude with your teens.

-That’s why it’s beneficial for your children to have a mentor.
+That’s why it’s beneficial for your teens to have a mentor.

 A mentor can help your children to reflect on their weaknesses and develop a more holistic perspective.
 This is essential in order for them to mature and grow.

 Nowadays, it’s rare for people to send handwritten thank-you notes.

 Be one of those people who does it.
 It’s a thoughtful gesture that doesn’t take much time.

 Encourage your children to write thank-you notes to their teachers and friends at the end of each semester, or whenever the opportunity arises.